stefan-wuensch/tmp/README.md

 Select the site stack, go to **Resources** and look for `AWS::RDS::DBInstance` in the _Type_ column.

-Some sites may only have one RDS Instance, like this:
+_Some sites may only have one RDS Instance_, like this:

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/rds-2a.png)

 In that case, **copy the _Physical ID_ for that DBInstance** (in this example `hdjhee21ma2vq6`).
 That's your value for **MasterDB**.

-However, sites can have more than one RDS Instance... like a Master and a Replica.
+However, _sites can have more than one RDS Instance_... like a Master and a Replica.
 In those cases the customer has to clearly indicate which one is which.
 If they do not, then just as with the AdminNode in Step 1 _you will have to have the customer tell you_ which RDS Instance is the Master.